-There are a wide variety of porcelain clay bodies on the market today.
-Porcelain clays are derived from numerous geographical locations, formulated with variable compositions and mixed together with a wide range of water chemistry.
+There are a wide variety of white clay bodies on the market today.
+White clays are derived from numerous geographical locations, formulated with variable compositions and mixed together with a wide range of water chemistry.
 How do these factors play a role in the performance of the clay?

 Lack of Plasticity

-Some porcelain clay bodies are made up of specific elements that tend to leach alkalies.
-As the alkalinity (pH level) of the porcelain rises, the porcelain particles begin to deflocculate or reject each other.
-In turn, the porcelain becomes “short”.
+Some white clay bodies are made up of specific elements that tend to leach alkalies.
+As the alkalinity (pH level) of the white clay rises, the clay particles begin to deflocculate or reject each other.
+In turn, the clay becomes “short”.

 Creating A Corrosive Environment